Kevin Newman Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 22nd in MLB.

-- The Dodgers have the 22nd-ranked team ERA among all league pitching staffs (4.52).
+- The Dodgers have a 4.59 team ERA that ranks 23rd among all league pitching staffs.

-- Syndergaard (1-4) gets the starting nod for the Dodgers in his 12th start of the season.
-He's put together a 6.54 ERA in 52 1/3 innings pitched, with 35 strikeouts.
+- The Dodgers will send Kershaw (7-4) to the mound for his 13th start of the season.
+He is 7-4 with a 3.25 ERA and 84 strikeouts through 69 1/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Washington Nationals, when he went five innings, surrendering five earned runs while allowing seven hits.
+- The left-hander last appeared on Saturday against the New York Yankees, when he tossed seven innings, allowing two earned runs while giving up four hits.

-- In 11 games this season, the 30-year-old has amassed an ERA of 6.54, with 6 strikeouts per nine innings.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.